SNIA/Swordfish-basic-web-client/README.md

 # Web Client Installation
 Run the below commands in terminal/console window.
-  1. `cd views && npm install`
+  1. `cd views && npm install` <br />
-     `cd views` changes the current working directory(project) path to views folder where angular application resides, `npm install`  will install all modules listed as dependencies in  `package.json` in to the local `node_modules` folder.  which are required to run the angular application.
+     `cd views` changes the current working directory(project) path to views folder where angular application resides, `npm install`  will install all modules listed as dependencies in  `package.json` in to the local `node_modules` folder.  which are required to run the angular application. <br />

-  2. `cd.. && npm install`
+  2. `cd.. && npm install` <br />
      `cd..` reverts the path from views folder to project folder. `npm install`  install all modules listed as dependencies in project's `package.json` in to the local `node_modules` folder required to run the node application.

-  3. `npm start`
+  3. `npm start` <br />
-     This runs an arbitrary command specified in the package.json's  "start" property of its "scripts" object.Npm scripts let you group together and run logically related commands and establishes a development server to execute the  code , launches the application on browser.
+     This runs an arbitrary command specified in the package.json's  "start" property of its "scripts" object.Npm scripts let you group together and run logically related commands and establishes a development server to execute the  code , launches the application on browser. <br />

-  4. Open `http://localhost:3000/` in your browser to access the Web Client.
+  4. Open `http://localhost:3000/` in your browser to access the Web Client. <br />
-   `npm start` will launch the application on browser's  http protocal and localhost as IPaddress  on port 4200
+   `npm start` will launch the application on browser's  http protocal and localhost as IPaddress  on port 4200 <br />

 # Credentials to access the Web Client:
   Username: snia@gmail.com<br />